 Slope the Top: Shape the top of the stake into a point or slope to prevent water from pooling on the surface.

-Avoid Over-Watering: In gardening, ensure the surrounding soil isn’t overly saturated.
+Avoid Over-Watering: In gardening, ensure the surrounding soil isn't overly saturated.
 Proper drainage reduces moisture exposure and helps prevent rot.
+For erosion control applications where stakes support silt barriers, the standard green roll provides reliable sediment containment without adding excess moisture pressure against your stakes.

 Certain types of wood are naturally resistant to decay and can be used without chemical treatment.

 Hardwoods: Australian hardwoods like Ironbark, Spotted Gum, and Blackbutt are known for their natural durability.
+For tree support and protection projects requiring proven longevity, these 1800mm hardwood stakes offer excellent natural rot resistance and structural strength for longer-term installations.

 Rot-Resistant Softwoods: Cedar and Redwood are also excellent choices for projects requiring natural resistance to rot.